 Cycling infrastructure is well developed and you will find bike paths and bike lanes for you to use.
-Many French people commute by bike so there are always plenty of bikes around and this is only getting better post the 2020 lock downs.
+Many French people commute by bike so there are always plenty of bikes around and this is only getting better post the 2020 and 2021 lockdowns.

 Spring (May and June) and Autumn/Fall (September and October) are the best times for a French cycling holiday.
 The weather is a little cooler and it is not as busy as the peak summer months of July and August.
 This also means that things are a little cheaper when it comes to accommodation and travel.
 The cycling season runs from May to October in most areas.
-In the mountains this can be impacted by snow falls which keeps some of the higher passes closed.
+In the mountains, this can be impacted by snowfalls which keep some of the higher passes closed.
 The months of July and August are the busiest months and many countries in Europe have their main school holidays within this period.

-The last few summers has seen heat waves across France and being able to travel in spring or autumn will allow you to avoid the worst of the summer heat.
+The last few summers have seen heatwaves across France and being able to travel in spring or autumn will allow you to avoid the worst of the summer heat.
 Even in the mountain areas summer can be quite warm as many of the valleys are at lower altitudes.
 The mountains can also be subject to violent summer storms which are less active in the cooler months.

-For more information we have a page dedicated to this topic.
-Here we include information about school holiday and public holiday dates in France.
+For more information, we have a page dedicated to this topic.
+Here we include information about school holidays and public holiday dates in France.

 How you get to France for your cycling holiday depends on where you are coming from.

 If you live in Ireland or the UK taking the ferry is another option for you to consider.
-In Ireland you can travel to Cherbourg from either Dublin or Rosslare.
+In Ireland, you can travel to Cherbourg from either Dublin or Rosslare.
 From the UK the main ferry port to France is Calais in the north of the country, although there are also options to Cherbourg and St Malo which are both further south.
-The major ferry ports in the UK are in Dover, South Hampton and Plymouth.
+The major ferry ports in the UK are Dover, South Hampton, and Plymouth.